 I've rounded up a list of frequently asked monster cookie questions.
 Some of these answers could help you when you go to bake up a batch of cookies.

-- My cookies are hard and dry – this could be from adding too much flour, an oven that’s too hot, or over baking
+This could be from adding too much flour, an oven that's too hot, or over baking

 12 Days of Christmas Cookies Recipes